3.11: Surviving Japan

-Synopsis
+Content

-The film spans from March 11, 2001 to September 19, 2011, starting with Noland's own experience in the Tōhoku earthquake and tsunami, and the Fukushima Daiichi nuclear disaster, followed by volunteer activities in Ofunato.
+The film spans from March 11, 2011 to September 19, 2011, starting with Noland's own experience in the Tōhoku earthquake and tsunami, and the Fukushima Daiichi nuclear disaster, followed by volunteer activities in Ofunato.
 After meeting with volunteers and residents of the affected region that stated huge oversights in the disaster management, Noland continued to volunteer while going on an investigative journey through the Tōhoku region.
 He set out to Minamisōma, Fukushima near the crippled Fukushima Daiichi Nuclear Power Plant to speak to the Mayor who had appeared on YouTube with a distress call that the Japanese Government had neglected the town during the Fukushima Daiichi nuclear disaster.
 He then returned north to the Miyagi Prefecture to interview officials about the crisis management of the tsunami victims.

 While on the same food delivery mission that May, he met a woman in Ishinomaki that had been denied food and shelter, stating she felt thrown away as a Japanese citizen, which led him to further investigate and document the events.

 Noland went back to Tokyo, where he interviewed Tokyo Electric Power Company in an effort to gain a better understanding of the impact of the disaster.
 Unsatisfied with the little amount of information, he went on to interview more residents who shared the same frustration.

 In June Noland returned to the Tōhoku region to volunteer and see how the people, communities, officials and cities were coping with the rebuilding efforts and radiation.
 He spent the entire summer visiting the largely hit communities of Miyako, Kamaishi, back to Ōfunato, Rikuzentakata, Kesennuma, Minami Sanriku and Ishinomaki, which led him to further investigate and document the events.

 By August Noland saw another distress call from Minamisōma again on YouTube, this time from a city councilman.
 Noland contacted the councilman through the volunteer network and arranged a meeting after checking on citizens affected by high levels of radiation in Fukushima city and Kōriyama.
 It was Noland's conclusion that despite everything, he felt the media had most importantly ignored the children's safety due to radioactive contamination and further awareness of the Fukushima Daiichi nuclear disaster.

-Making appearances in the film are Helen Caldicott, founder of PSR; professor Cham Dallas a disaster management specialist; Kimiaki Toda, Mayor of Ofunato; Tokyo Electric Power Company, owner and operator of Fukushima Daiichi Nuclear Power Plant; Katsunobu Sakurai, Mayor of Minamisōma and Kouichi Oyama, City Councilman of Minamisōma.
+Making appearances in the film are Helen Caldicott, founder of PSR; professor Cham Dallas, a disaster management specialist; Kimiaki Toda, Mayor of Ofunato; Tokyo Electric Power Company, owner and operator of Fukushima Daiichi Nuclear Power Plant; Katsunobu Sakurai, Mayor of Minamisōma and Kouichi Oyama, City Councilman of Minamisōma.